visbot/gulp-avs/README.md

 `avs(options)`

-The output file-extension will automatically be set to `.webvs`, so there's no need to pipe in additional plugins.
+:warning: The output file-extension will automatically be set to `.webvs`, so there's no need for additional plugins.

 **Example:**